simondlevy/RoboFirmwareToolkit/README.md

 </p>

-RoboFirmwareToolkit (RFT) is a simple, platform-independent, header-only C++ toolkit for building robot firmware with Arduino and other microcontrollers.
+RoboFirmwareToolkit (RFT) is a simple, platform-independent, header-only C++ toolkit for building robot firmware to run on Arduino and other microcontrollers.
 Because of its platform-indepdence it can also be used as the control code in a C++-based robot [simualtor](https://github.com/simondlevy/MulticopterSim).